 Tom Steyer announces 2020 bid, reversing course

-WASHINGTON – Tom Steyer has changed his mind.
+Tom Steyer has changed his mind.

 The billionaire progressive activist and a leader in the drive to impeach President Trump said earlier this year he wouldn’t run for the White House.